snpoudel/worldcup-prediction/README.md

-# World Cup Predictor
+# World Cup Goal Predictor

 **Live app:** https://worldcup-goal.streamlit.app/

-Predict World Cup 2026 knockout match scores with friends — from Round of 32 all the way to the Final.
+Predict FIFA World Cup 2026 knockout match scores with friends — from Round of 32 all the way to the Final.

 ## How to play